Having a team of satisfied employees is a worthy goal for every business, no matter the type or size of company you operate.

 If you run a small business, or raises or bonuses are simply not within your immediate budget, there are plenty of options that won’t damage your bottom line.
 One low-cost option includes recognition and professional development.

-Recognise top performers and reward them, whether with a thank you note, an achievement award or a public acknowledgement.
+Recognize top performers and reward them, whether with a “thank you” note, an achievement award or a public acknowledgement.
 Spotlighting employee achievement can be incredibly motivating while showing your staff that they are appreciated.

 12. Other types of employee benefits